 Marks: First, advisors should help every client establish an explicit normal risk posture.
 Second, based on the thinking that I mentioned earlier, they should decide whether the risk in their portfolio today should be above, below or at the normal level.
 After doing that, risk can be adjusted.
 There are many ways to do so, by moving both between asset classes and within asset classes.
 Raising or lowering cash is binary—either right or wrong, with no gray area—and it’s difficult to do right.
 Fortunately, there are many ways to adjust risk without manipulating cash.

-StratiFi’s risk management software can help you do just what Marks recommends.
+StratiFi’s risk management software can help you deploy successful risk management strategies.
+Just what Marks recommends.